 That was strange to hear, especially the second part.
-“What about your guiding light?”
+“Is that why you’re apart from your guiding light?
+Did you two quarrel?”

 “I wouldn’t mind being stuck here, actually.
 But I’m not.
 I was sent here with a mission, it’s done now, and I need to report back about it, but I intend to return.
 I found a new meaning here.
 Since you are, well, dead and unable to go back, maybe you can find a new purpose down here too.”

 “Right.
 I’m dead and you’re alive and on a secret mission.
 Look, I’ve also been in denial for a long time, but it’s better if you just get over it and accept the facts.”
 The man winced.
 “A part of you already knows it, so just listen to it.
 There is no escape from here.”